MicrosoftDocs/visualstudio-docs/docs/modeling/scenario-change-your-design-using-visualization-and-modeling.md

 As their work progresses, the teams update their work items to reflect the time that they spent on their tasks.
 They also monitor and report status on their work by using the following Team Foundation Server features:

-- Daily *burndown reports* that show whether they will complete the planned work in the expected time.
+- Daily *burn down reports* that show whether they will complete the planned work in the expected time.
 They generate other similar reports from Team Foundation Server to track the progress of bugs.

 - An *iteration worksheet* that uses Microsoft Excel to help the team monitor and balance the workload between its members.
 This worksheet is linked to Team Foundation Server and provides focus for discussion during their regular progress meetings.